Skip to Main Content

 The math requirements for the College of Business are incredibly important, as they are prerequisites to many of the required courses.

-• MATH 1143: College Algebra is required for Informatics and Economics students.
+• MATH 1143: College Algebra is required for students pursuing a Bachelor of Science in Economics.

 • Please note that ISU’s MATH 1153: Introduction to Statistics course does not satisfy the COB requirement for business statistics (MGT 2216).
 ACCT 2201, ACCT 2202, MGT 2216, ECON 2201, and ECON 2202 must be completed prior to a student enrolling in FIN 3315.